 However you plan to approach coding for kids, it’s important to always keep an open mind.
 Because no matter how much they may like legos or game design, it’s still possible that coding just isn’t the right activity for them.
 But starting by gauging your child’s interest with some of these tips wouldn’t hurt, and perhaps they might just become the next tech founder.

-Find various coding schools and programming courses that teach kids python, java during summer or all year-round.
-Get expert tips on picking the right coding camp to fit your child.
+Finding coding and programming courses that teach kids Python or Java can be overwhelming.
+Use these expert tips to pick the best coding camp to fit your kid’s needs.

-One important note is that coding for kids is not something that can be mastered in a week.
-It is a process that your child can build on for years, if they are willing and excited to continue learning.
+Coding for kids is not something that can be mastered in a week.
+It’s a process that kids build upon with practice and experience over time.

 Scratch Coding Camps

-Scratch is a beginner level program that can be introduced to children in early elementary school.
-The Scratch coding camps focus on making sure children understand the foundational computer programming concepts.
-The drag-and-drop format of Scratch does not require a lot of typing skills and is suited for children who have never been introduced to coding.
-Games and animations are designed through ready-made blocks of code to help students build scripts.
-Scratch projects will encourage creativity, reasoning and problem-solving skills.
-More advanced Scratch coding camps will build on previous experience and children can develop more realistic and customized games.
+Scratch code learning focuses on ensuring kids understand basic computer programming concepts.
+The drag-and-drop format of Scratch doesn’t require advanced typing skills.
+It’s best suited for kids in early elementary school who are new to coding.
+Games and animations are easily created with ready-made blocks of code to build scripts.
+Scratch projects encourage creativity, reasoning and problem-solving skills.
+More advanced Scratch coding camps layer on previous experience for kids to develop more realistic and customized games.

-Campers will often learn core computer science skills as well as 3D modeling and texture mapping techniques.
-If your child is an experienced Minecraft user, they may be interested in a more advanced camp where they can create a custom game experience using Java.
-Java is a widely used programming language, making it a great foundation for students interested in learning more about app development.
-Java camps are often paired with other coding topics such as Minecraft and Python.
+If your kid is an experienced Minecraft user, consider trying a more advanced camp where they can create a custom game experience using Java.
+Java is widely used programming language for students interested in understanding more about app development.
+Java camps are also frequently paired with Minecraft and Python.

 Python Coding Camps